box-project/box/doc/configuration.md

 ## Base-path (`base-path`)

-The `base-path` (`string`) setting is used to specify where all of the relative file paths should resolve to.
+The `base-path` (`string`|`null`) setting is used to specify where all of the relative file paths should resolve to.
 This does not, however, alter where the built PHAR will be stored (see: `output`).

-By default, the base path used is the directory containing the configuration file or if not specified the current working directory.
+If set to `null` or not specified, the base path used is the directory containing the configuration file when a specific configuration file is given or the current working directory otherwise.

 TODO: exclude output from the exception

 ## Including files

-There is multiple config entries for including files:
+Files can be included with a combination of the following options:

 ### Files (`files` and `files-bin`)